 Anusua Trivedi is a data scientist on Microsoft’s advanced data science and strategic initiatives team, where she works on developing advanced predictive analytics and deep learning models.
 Previously, Anusua was a data scientist at the Texas Advanced Computing Center (TACC), a supercomputer center, where she developed algorithms and methods for the supercomputer to explore, analyze, and visualize clinical and biological big data.
 Anusua is a frequent speaker at machine learning and big data conferences across the United States, including Supercomputing 2015 (SC15), PyData Seattle 2015, and MLconf Atlanta 2015.
 Anusua has also held positions with UT Austin and University of Utah.

 Barbara Stortz is a principal software manager at Microsoft working on data science customer projects running on Microsoft Azure and Cortana Intelligence, including machine learning and deep learning technologies.
 Previously, Barbara was a senior vice president for SAP Labs LLC, a founding member of SAP HANA, and head of SAP’s EIM products and the SAP Healthcare platform.

 Patrick Buehler is a principal data scientist in the Cloud AI Group at Microsoft.
 He has over 15 years of working experience in academic settings and with various external customers spanning a wide range of computer vision problems.
-He earned his PhD from Oxford in computer vision with Andrew Zisserman.
+He earned his PhD in computer vision from Oxford with Andrew Zisserman.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org